Jaycode88/veg-centric-msp3/README.md

     Green And Goldenrod:
     This pallete Consists of the colors Olive Green (#5A873C), Apple Green (#8ABD4D), Pale Goldenrod (#DED8A0) and White (#FFFFF).

+[Adobe Color wheel](https://color.adobe.com/create/color-wheel) was used to generate the color pallete.

+I used [Medium]( https://medium.com/@ashley_howell/understanding-colour-psychology-for-restaurants-brands-dbb7ffbcecae) to research colour physcology in relation to restaurant and food brands.

+I also used [JennDavid](https://jenndavid.com/colors-that-influence-food-sales-infographic/) to research colours that influence food sales.

 #### Color by Color:

 Below is the Physcology of each color and its relation to food.

 - **Olive Green**